We reviewed all the top child sponsorship organizations – Here are the best options for 2022.

-Our top pick for groups that share the Christian message.
+Compassion is our top pick for groups that share the Christian message with kids in poverty.

 Of all the major groups that let you sponsor a child.
 Only Compassion and Samaritan’s Purse emphasize spreading the Christian Gospel as part of their sponsorship program goals.
 Most of the groups listed below started with a Christian ethic, but they do have evolved in their approach.
 When you donate to Compassion you give the world hope in Jesus Christ as well as the helping meet their needs.
 This organization works to serve the entire community by providing life skills that can change a child’s life.